anvilproject/anvil-portal/content/home/mailing-list-cloud.md

 ---
-sectionSubHeader: "Keep up-to-date with the latest AnIVL Platform announcements."
+sectionSubHeader: "Keep up-to-date with the latest AnVIL Platform announcements."
 ---